ddella/open-smart-joystick/README.md

 4. Upload the code to the working Arduino, open serial monitor and set the baud rate at 19200.
 5. Upload the code.

-You should receive the following message if the bootloader has been successfully burned.
+You should receive the following message if the bootloader has been successfully flashed to the ATmega8 of the remote.

 ```
 OptiLoader Bootstrap programmer.